thilinaDilshan1/NIC_Info_Finder/README.md

 # NIC_Info_Finder
-This is my first android application.
+This is my first android application \n
 This app can find your birthday, age(years, months and days) and gender using your NIC(National IDentity Card) number.